-- Austral summer station: open from November to February. - Full-year monitoring and remote sensing capability. - The station is designed for optimal use by 12 people accommodated in the main building. - The use of a station "extension" will make it possible to accommodate another 8 to 18 people.
-This extension consists of heated shelters used for sleeping only. - The station's facilities (kitchen, the sanitary installations, offices ...) are designed to cope with the larger occupation as mentioned above. - Expected design life: 25 years minimum. - Accommodation (living, technical, research, storage): 800 m2. - There will be laboratory facilities as well as mobile units to be used for field work - The station has a hybrid design: the main building is above the ground-level and anchored into snow-free rock area.
+- Austral summer station: open from November to February. - Full-year monitoring and remote sensing capability. - The station is designed for optimal use by 12 people accommodated in the main building. - The use of a station "extension" will make it possible to accommodate another 8 people.
+This extension consists of heated shelters used for sleeping only. - The station's facilities (kitchen, the sanitary installations, offices ...) are designed to cope with the larger occupation as mentioned above. - Expected design life: 25 years minimum. - Accommodation (living, technical, research, storage): 900 m2. - There will be laboratory facilities as well as mobile units to be used for field work - The station has a hybrid design: the main building is above the ground-level and anchored into snow-free rock area.
 The adjacent garage/storage building is mainly constructed under the surrounding snow surface.
-Both buildings are inter-connected by a weather protected corridor. - The activities (construction, operation and decommissioning) will comply with the requirements of the Environmental Protocol.
+Both buildings are inter-connected by a weather protected corridor. - Activities (construction, operation and decommissioning) will comply with the requirements of the Environmental Protocol.
 The environmental impact will be minimal. - The system design of the station is developed based on sustainable technology and high energy efficiency.
-Nevertheless safety, health, comfort, functionality and cost are equally important design drivers. - The facilities will use renewable energy as the primary energy source thereby minimising the use of fossil fuels. - The station will have a comprehensive energy management regime. - The amount of fuel to be transported to the station will be mainly for vehicles only having a positive effect on logistic operations. - To assure a constant energy supply 2 back-up generators will be installed. - The station will have a comprehensive waste management regime. - The waste treatment will include the treatment of grey and black water and recycling capability for non-potable water applications. - By design the station has extended upgrade capability.
+Nevertheless safety, health, comfort, functionality and cost are equally important design drivers. - The facilities will use renewable energy as the primary energy source thereby minimising the use of fossil fuels. - The station will have a comprehensive energy management regime. - Limited amounts of fuel will be transported to the station mainly for vehicle use. - To assure a constant energy supply two back-up generators will be installed. - The station will have a comprehensive waste management regime. - The waste treatment will include the treatment of grey and black water and recycling capability for non-potable water applications. - By design the station has extended upgrade capability.
 It will be easy to integrate new state of the art technologies.
 The station will be upgradeable to a full year station with minimal effort. - The station has been designed for low maintenance. - Recycling and lifetime maintenance strategies will reduce the running costs. - The design and layout of the facilities will minimise snow management. - The building will be designed for easy repair and damage control; a risk contingency plan will be developed. - The manual handling and multiple handling of all stores and equipment will be minimised across all operations, including annual relief, normal operation and eventual decommissioning of the facilities.